coreinfrastructure/best-practices-badge/doc/security.md

 (Note to editors: to edit the figures above, edit the .odg file, then export to .png so that it can viewed on GitHub.)

+## CAE notation

+Our full assurance case is currently described in CAE notation.

+Claims, Arguments and Evidence (CAE) notation is a simple notation often used for assurance cases.
+In CAE notation,
+Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.
+Evidence, where shown, are in rectangles.

+We do not show most evidence in the figures, but provide the evidence in the supporting text below instead, because large figures are time-consuming to edit and for our purposes providing most evidence only in the supporting test is adequate.

 ## Structured Assurance Case Metamodel (SACM) Graphical Notation